fdjkgh580/laravel-rewind/README.md

 ## Getting Started

-To enable revision tracking on a model:
+To enable version tracking on a model:

 ### 1. Add the Rewindable trait to your Eloquent model: